pedroendm/IMP/README.md

 # Interpreter for the IMP (or WHILE) language

+Implementation of the operational semantics for a small imperative language, called IMP (or WHILE), in the literature, with a non-deterministic operator: the operator 'or'.

-Fully written in Haskell and with the tools Alex and Happy, for the lexer and parser, respectively.
+The implementation is fully written in Haskell and with the tools Alex and Happy, for the lexer and parser, respectively.

 Some design choices:
 - The operators '+', '-' and '*' are left-associative.